-Enter on Form 1041, line 23, the total tax from line 63 of Form 1040.
+Enter on Form 1041, line 23, the total tax from line 60 of Form 1040.

 Complete lines 24 through 29 of Form 1041, and sign and date it.

 In a chapter 11 case filed after October 16, 2005, the bankruptcy estate's gross income may be affected by section 1115 of title 11 of the U.S. Code.
 See Income, Deductions, and Credits earlier.
-The debtor may receive a Form W-2 1099-INT, 1099-DIV, or 1099-MISC or other information return reporting wages or other income to the debtor for the entire year, even though some or all of this income is includible in the bankruptcy estate's gross income under section 1115 of title 11 of the U.S. Code.
-If this happens, the income reported to the debtor on the Form W-2, 1099 or other information return (and the withheld income tax shown on these forms) must be reasonably allocated between the debtor and the bankruptcy estate.
-The debtor-in-possession (or the chapter 11 trustee, if one was appointed) must attach a schedule that shows (a) all the income reported on the Form W-2, 1099, or other information return (b) the portion of this income includible in the bankruptcy estate's gross income and (c) all the withheld income tax, if any, and the portion of withheld tax reasonably allocated to the bankruptcy estate.
+The debtor may receive a Form W-2, 1099-INT, 1099-DIV, or 1099-MISC or other information return reporting wages or other income to the debtor for the entire year, even though some or all of this income is includible in the bankruptcy estate's gross income under section 1115 of title 11 of the U.S. Code.
+If this happens, the income reported to the debtor on the Form W-2 or 1099, or other information return (and the withheld income tax shown on these forms) must be reasonably allocated between the debtor and the bankruptcy estate.
+The debtor-in-possession (or the chapter 11 trustee, if one was appointed) must attach a schedule that shows (a) all the income reported on the Form W-2, Form 1099, or other information return, (b) the portion of this income includible in the bankruptcy estate's gross income, and (c) all the withheld income tax, if any, and the portion of withheld tax reasonably allocated to the bankruptcy estate.
 Also, the debtor-in-possesion (or the chapter 11 trustee, if one was appointed) must attach a copy of the Form W-2, if any, issued to the debtor for the tax year if the Form W-2 reports wages to the debtor and some or all of the wages are includible in the bankruptcy estate's gross income because of section 1115 of title 11 of the U.S. Code.
+For more details, including acceptable allocation methods, see Notice 2006-83, 2006-40 I.R.B.
+596, available at www.irs.gov/irb/ 2006-40 IRB/ar12.html.